Andy Simons Mountain: History

-The first ascent of this mountain was made May 18, 1963, by a Mountaineerng Club of Alaska party led by Dave Johnston.
-This group left a summit register with the name "Big Bad Wolf Peak" as the intended name, in keeping with a theme of the already named Mother Goose Glacier at the south end of this mountain.
-However, that same year the Seward Chamber of Commerce submitted a request that the mountain be named after Andrew Adrian Simons (1882-1962), an early settler and big-game hunting guide who in his 27 years as a member of the Alaska Game Commission worked to help conserve and publicize the game resources of Alaska.
+The first ascent of this mountain was made on May 18, 1963, by a Mountaineerng Club of Alaska party led by Dave Johnston.
+This group left a summit register with the name "Big Bad Wolf Peak" as the intended name, in keeping with the theme of the already named Mother Goose Glacier at the south end of this mountain.
+However, that same year the Seward Chamber of Commerce submitted a request that the mountain be named after Andrew Adrian Simons (1882–1962), an early settler and big-game hunting guide who in his 27 years as a member of the Alaska Game Commission worked to help conserve and publicize the game resources of Alaska.
 The mountain is in view of Andy Simons' Lakeview homestead which he lived on for more than 30 years.
 Andy would look at the mountain each morning to see if there were goats or mountain sheep on the slopes.
-Andrew Simons was born in Närpes, Finland, August 10, 1882, and arrived in the Alaska area in the early 1900s as a prospector, then Seward around 1908.
+Andrew Simons was born in Närpes, Finland, on August 10, 1882, and arrived in the Alaska area in the early 1900s as a prospector, then Seward around 1908.
 He was licensed as the first registered hunting guide in Alaska in 1910, and held license No. 1 until his death on September 18, 1962.
 He was considered one of the best in his profession and was well-known to all big-game hunters the world over.
 The story of his career was told in magazines such as The Saturday Evening Post, Collier's, Field & Stream, and Holiday.
 The name was officially adopted in 1963 by the United States Geological Survey.

 Climate

 Based on the Köppen climate classification, Andy Simons Mountain is located in a subarctic climate zone with long, cold, snowy winters, and mild summers.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. This climate supports a spruce and hemlock forest on the lower slopes.
+Weather systems coming off the Gulf of Alaska are forced upwards by the Kenai Mountains (orographic lift), causing heavy precipitation in the form of rainfall and snowfall.
+Winter temperatures can drop below 0 °F with wind chill factors below −10 °F. This climate supports a spruce and hemlock forest on the lower slopes.